City Guide: Portland

 🏙️ Places to Visit

-No trip to Oregon is complete without visiting the Cascade Mountains, thick southern forests, major cosmopolitan cities, and the Oregon coast.
+No trip to Oregon is complete without visiting the Cascade Mountains, forests, major cities, and the coast.
 Here is a summary of the top destinations in Oregon:

-• Portland – Oregon’s biggest city is the best place to visit for good food, a lively art scene, live music, and more!
+• Portland – Oregon’s largest city is the best place for incredible food, a lively art scene, live music, and vintage shopping.

-• Mount Hood – Climb or ski down Oregon’s highest mountain, less than 2 hours outside of Portland in the heart of the Cascades.
+• Mount Hood – Climb or ski down Oregon’s highest mountain, less than 2 hours outside of Portland and in the heart of the Cascade range.

-• Cannon Beach – One of the most popular coastal features in Oregon, Cannon Beach is a must-see!
+• Cannon Beach – One of the most popular coastal towns in the state, known for the massive Haystack Rock and nearby Ecola State Park.

-• Crater Lake National Park – Oregon’s sole national park doesn’t fall short in stunning views and alpine hiking trails around a volcano rim.
+• Crater Lake National Park – Oregon’s sole national park offers stunning views and hiking trails around a volcano rim.

-• Cape Perpetua – Lush Oregonian forest collides with the Pacific Ocean at this scenic coast.
+• Cape Perpetua – Lush forests collide with the Pacific Ocean on this scenic coastal headland.

 • Eugene – Situated on the Willamette River, Eugene is home to the University of Oregon and top-quality breweries.